5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 ## Screenshots

 Listed below are screenshots of the `info.plist` in the USBMap.kext.
-On the left is the original file and on the right the modified plist with the changes required for macOS Tahoe:
+On the left is the original file and on the right the modified plist with the changes required for macOS Tahoe for direct comparison:

 Previous macOS | macOS Tahoe
 ---------------|--------------